Website Design Cost: Guide to Average Pricing in 2026

 Cheap hosting fees are a red flag.
 High-performance web hosting on a dedicated web server is essential for responsive design to function correctly under load.

 A website is useless if no one finds it.
 You need a budget for SEO tools and potentially Google AdWords to kickstart traffic.
-Google Trends should be used to inform your content updates and email marketing hooks.
+Google Trends should inform your content updates and email marketing hooks.

 Debunking the “Free” CMS Myth